YuanxiaoGao/Evolution_of_reproductive_strategies_in_incipient_multicellularity/README.md

 2. Data.

       This folder stores all the data (growth rates) of organisms under different conditions.
+Since the data are too large, here we show the compressed data rather than the original data.

 3. Figure.